mfidino/mfidino.github.io/blog/_posts/2021-8-30-intro_2_multistate_occupancy.md

 ---

-You can find this model as `./JAGS/static_multistate.R` on this [GitHub repository](https://github.com/mfidino/multi-state-occupancy-models), but this is what it looks like.
+You can find this model as `./JAGS/static_multistate.R` on this [GitHub repository](https://github.com/mfidino/multi-state-occupancy-models).
 Note that we are completing the softmax function within the categorical distribution in `JAGS` (i.e., in `dcat()`).
+I've also used 1's in place of exp(0) when needed.
+Doing so is important for the detection matrix as the 0 values in there indicate that a given observed state cannot be observed given the true state.

 ```R
 model{